HyagoOliveira/InputSystem/README.md

 ![Input Device Change Showcase][MenuShowcase]

-## How to Display Button Sprites
+## Displaying Button Sprites

 Input sprites are displayed using TextMesh Pro (TMP) Sprite Tags.
-So, to do it, it's necessary to configure TMP Sprite Assets.
+So, to do it, it's firt necessary to configure TMP Sprite Assets.

 ### Configuring TMP Settings